ALinuxPerson/single/README.md

 ```

 # Cool, but what is a 'provider'? and probably other terms as well?
-It's good that you know.

-- A **provider** This stores the metadata for sources and packages, such as names, descriptions, etc. If a provider
+- A **provider** stores the metadata for sources and packages, such as names, descriptions, etc. If a provider
   were a tree, the provider would provide metadata, sources, and packages, in which sources would provide packages.
   Little hard to understand?
 This is how it would look visually:
   ```